cpetsas/alex_gis/README.md

 ## Project disclaimers
 - This system was developed with the purpose of it being a demo.
 - This is a synchronous API.
-I am not a fan of python web APIs because, in py opinion, there are better options out there.
+I am not a fan of python web APIs because, in my opinion, there are better options out there.
 For production I would prefer to build an async api with express/nextjs.
 - This system was not meant to be production ready.
-SOme steps to make it production ready:
+Some steps to make it production ready:
     - Introduce web server, eg NGINX.
     - Make it scalable (maybe introduce Kubernetes and KEDA if needed)
     - Encrypt user credentials.
 Currently im saving passwords and tokens as strings which is a very bad idea in a production environment.
     - Add env variables in a cloud environment and fetch them from there (eg Azure vault).
     - Mount DB on a volume.
 Right now the DB data is not persistent.
 - I focused on the functionality side of the frontent, not the design or interface.
 I made sure it is functional and easy to use but I did not put effort into making it pleasantly presentable.
 - I did not include functional/unit tests.
-I do prefer functional over unit tests so what I would do is create a new container as part of the cluster that would server as the test DB, create the schemas of the database and create an external python script that makes requests to the api.
-The test_db container would not be moutned anywhere so we can start our tests from the same, clean state.
+I do prefer functional over unit tests so what I would do is create a new container as part of the cluster that would serve as the test DB, create the schemas of the database, create another API with a different host port that would serve as the test API (it would target the test db), and then create an external python script that makes requests to the test API.
+The test_db container would not be mounted anywhere so we can start our tests from the same, clean state.